fleetingnotes/fleeting-notes-website-md/publish/posts/fleeting-notes-x-obsidian-with-local-file-sync.md

 So how do I use Fleeting Notes with Obsidian?
 There are two methods:

-1. Enable [[setup-local-file-sync-fleeting-notes|offline local file sync]] in Fleeting Notes and sync it with your Obsidian vault (Android Only)
+1. Enable [[how-to-setup-local-file-sync|offline local file sync]] in Fleeting Notes and sync it with your Obsidian vault (Android Only)
 2. Download the Obsidian plugin and [[sync-fleeting-notes-with-obsidian|sync notes over the cloud]].

 Using Fleeting Notes in tandem with Obsidian allows me to take advantage of the strengths of both tools.
 I can use Fleeting Notes for quick note-taking on the go, just like I can with Google Keep, and then use Obsidian to organize and structure my notes in a more meaningful way.